Shadows of Giants: Constraints on Stupendously Large Black Holes from Negative Sources against the Cosmic Microwave Background: Naive estimates of black hole shadow visibility

 Black holes famously trap light that enters their event horizons.
 That light does not have to be aimed directly into the horizon to be captured.
 It is thus meaningful to consider the black hole to be an absorber with a cross section for light extinction, which is

 for a Schwarzschild (non-rotating) black hole \citep{Luminet79,Gralla19}.
 While rotating (Kerr) black holes can have distorted shapes, the cross section itself has a weak dependence on spin, reaching a minimum of $\sim 23 \pi (G \MBH/c^2)^2$ for extremal black holes viewed along the spin axis \citep{Leite18}.
-Large black holes have negligible temperature and extinguish background radiation of all frequencies equally.
+Large black holes have negligible temperature and extinguish background radiation of all \editOne{relevant} frequencies equally.
 Even when the black hole itself is unresolved, the capture and absorption of background light will appear as a brightness deficit, absent surrounding accreting matter.

-There is an omnipresent background of radiation lying behind all unobscured SLABs since the surface of last scattering, the cosmic microwave background (CMB).
+There is an omnipresent background of radiation lying behind all unobscured SLABs since the surface of last scattering, the cosmic microwave background.
 While sources like active galactic nuclei and dust clouds add their own luminosity on top of the CMB, appearing as bright point sources in microwave sky maps \citep{Planck16}, a black hole shadow causes the sightline to appear darker than empty space.
-We can therefore consider the black hole to have an effective negative luminosity.
-From the Stefan-Boltzmann law, and the fact that the absorbing surface area is four times the projected cross section,
+We can therefore consider the black hole to have an effective negative luminosity \editOne{(cf. \citep{Paczynski86})}.
+From the Stefan-Boltzmann law, and the fact that the absorbing surface area is four times the projected cross section,\footnote{\editOne{Equation 9 of \citep{Paczynski86} appears to be missing this factor of four.}}

 The CMB is hotter at high redshift, and thus, immensely brighter, even while isolated SLABs themselves remain almost perfectly dark.
 At the surface of last scattering, the negative luminosity of a black hole shadow on the CMB is over a trillion times greater than at present.
 As a result, SLABs become enormously antibrighter at high redshifts, more than compensating for their great luminosity distance.
-The shadows of SLABs are thus \emph{easier} to detect at higher redshifts.
+The shadows of SLABs are thus easier to detect at higher redshifts.